-Jaljeera is a popular north indian summer beverage made with cumin, tamarind, water and fresh herbs.
-This refreshing smoky and tangy indian summer drink has lots of health benefits and is super easy to make at home.
+Jaljeera is a popular north indian drink made with cumin, tamarind, water and fresh herbs.
+This refreshing smoky and tangy indian summer drink is super easy to make at home.
 Non- alcoholic, vegan friendly and gluten free recipe.

 Sharing my "from scratch" jaljeera recipe in this post.
 You don't need store bought jaljeera powder to make it.